|Nation||United States of America (USA)|

 3. Pressure, Temperature, and Density Sensors

-Viking-A was scheduled to be launched first, but had to be launched second due to a problem with its batteries that had to be repaired.
-It was redesingated Viking 2.
+The Viking-A spacecraft was scheduled to be launched first but ended up being launched second due to a problem with its batteries.
+It was redesignated Viking 2.

-As with Viking 1, photographs of the original landing site indicated rough terrain, prompting mission planners to select a different site at Utopia Planitia near the edge of the polar ice cap where water was located, i.e., where there was a better chance of finding signs of life.
+As with Viking 1, photographs of the original landing site indicated rough terrain, prompting mission planners to select a different site at Utopia Planitia near the edge of the polar ice cap where water was located and where there was a better chance of finding signs of life.

 The lander separated from the orbiter without incident at 20:19 UT Sept.
 3, 1976, and after atmospheric entry, landed safely at 22:37:50 UT, about 4,000 miles (6,460 kilometers) from the Viking 1 landing site.
 Touchdown coordinates were 47.968 degrees north latitude and 225.71 degrees west longitude.

 Photographs of the area showed a rockier, flatter site than that of Viking 1.
 The lander was in fact tilted 8.5 degrees to the west.
 Panoramic views of the landscape showed a terrain different from that of Viking 1, with much less definition and very little in the way of horizon features.
 Because of the lack of general topographical references on the ground, imagery from the orbiters was unable to precisely locate the lander.